-Black widows are notorious.
-The female's poisonous bite and reputation for killing and eating her mate serves not only as a health and safety concern, but also makes for interesting relationship dynamic.
-Black widow venom is 15 times more toxic than a prairie rattlesnake’s venom, and a black widow spider bite can cause fever, increased blood pressure, and headaches.
-Bites can also result in death, particularly if young children, elderly or people with compromised immune systems are bitten.
+Their venom is 15 times more toxic than a prairie rattlesnake’s venom, and a black widow spider bite can cause fever, increased blood pressure, and headaches.
+Bites can also result in death, particularly if young children, the elderly, or people with compromised immune systems are bitten.
 However, the black widow is not an aggressive spider and will only bite if disturbed.
 If bitten, seek medical attention immediately.

-Despite their fearsome reputation, black widows are an important part of their ecosystems.
+Despite their fearsome reputation, this type of spider is an important part of our ecosystem.
 Like any spider, they feed off of other insects, making them beneficial pests to humans since they help with insect control.
-Black widow silk or webbing is especially strong.
-There are possible commercial and medical uses for both black widow silk and venom.
+Black widows also have silk or webbing that is especially strong.
+There are possible commercial and medical uses for both their silk and venom.

-- Female black widows have shiny black bodies and usually have a red hourglass on their underside.
+- Female black widows have shiny black bodies and usually have a red hourglass shape on their underside.

 - Black widows are small, about the size of a paperclip.